 How to Prep Cedar for Painting

-When you buy cedar wood from a lumber yard, it’s often dirty and not ready to be painted.
+When you buy cedar wood from a lumber yard, it’s often dirty and not ready to be painted quite yet.
 That old cedar chest from your grandma’s attic is covered with dust and mouse droppings.
 A quick dusting isn’t going to be sufficient.
 You need to scrub that wood clean before you paint it.
 Otherwise, dust and grease on the surface will stop your paint from adhering.
 Water is usually sufficient, but you can use a mild detergent for grease or grime.

 Removing mold or mildew can be a bit tricky.
 Different solutions and bleaches will have different effects on your wood.
 If you’re using an unfamiliar cleaner, test it on a concealed part of the wood and make sure it doesn’t cause discoloration.